-7.21 The applicant has stated that they have previously had to leave this facility due a lack of floodlights and have dropped down two leagues since the previous application as their ground did not meet the ground grading requirements of the leagues and as required by the Football Association.
-As a result, a number of coaching and management staff and players left the club and the club has had to rebuild since then.
+7.23 The applicant has stated that they have previously had to leave this facility due a lack of floodlights and were denied promotion and subsequently demoted to their current lower league since the previous planning application as their ground did not meet the ground grading requirements of the leagues and as required by the Football Association.
+As a result, a number of coaching and management staff and players left the club and the club has had to rebuild since this time.
 This proposal would provide a focal point for the club with only limited evening/dusk use and provide a community facility.
 As such, the proposal is considered to accord with guidance contained within the NPPF and with Policy CO1 of the CS&P DPD.